BrightComSolutions/BrightCom-TestDocs/content/en-US/releases/_index.md

 ---
 title: Release Log
 menu: {main: {weight: 30}}
+type: docs
 ---

-This is the **blog** section.
-It has two categories: News and Releases.

-Files in these directories will be listed in reverse chronological order.
+This site area is a complete release history for BrightCom software products.

+Locate the specific product release on the left hand side by app and version number.